 If students are on any of the playgrounds, teachers are to bring students into the nearest safe building available.
 Classes that are outside of the building SHOULD NOT enter the building.
-If students are in the cafeteria, they should be led to the conference room adjacent to the cafeteria.
+If students are in the cafeteria, they should be led to the SPED room adjacent to the cafeteria.
 All cafeteria workers should lock themselves in their office.
 Janitorial staff should lock themselves in the nearest area possible.
 Office staff should lock themselves in their offices.

-Students and staff should wait quietly in their predetermined locations until the all clear "code word" is given on the intercom.
-Classroom doors should not be opened for anyone unless the all clear "code word" has been issued.
+Students and staff should wait quietly in their predetermined locations until the Chitimacha Police Department has cleared the classroom.
+Classroom doors should not be opened for anyone under any circumstances.
 Any further instructions will then be given as needed.

 A minimum of three (3) drills will be conducted each school year.
 A log will be maintained in the office regarding the time and date of these drills.
-In the event that a staff member leaves the employment of CTS, the code word will be changed immediately.